 Thieves prefer stealing campers when nobody is at home.
 Professional thieves can even record your patterns and behavior before stealing your RV.

 Furthermore, these criminals can also target storage facilities.
-When searching for an ideal RV storage facility, choose one that offers around a clock security system and tall fences or walls.
+When searching for an ideal RV storage facility, choose one that offers a clock security system and tall fences or walls.
 These essential safety features ruin everything for camper thieves.

 How You Can Protect Your Motorhome